 This app is an attempt to make it easier to manage all the information for a household in one place.

-If kept 'up to date', it will provide a helpful starting point for the execution of an estate.
+If kept 'up to date', it will provide a helpful starting point for the execution of your estate.

 It will also be helpful in your daily life because you have all the information you saved at your fingertips.